Brand System / Construction Equipment / 1931-present

 Yellow alone would not have built the brand.
 A weak machine painted yellow would only make disappointment easier to spot.
 The system worked because the visual cue pointed to a deeper operating promise: rugged equipment, dealer service, parts availability, financing, maintenance knowledge, and resale belief.

 That is the difference between a color and a brand asset.
 A brand asset earns meaning when customers repeatedly experience the promise behind it.
-Caterpillar's yellow became shorthand for a working relationship, not only for an object.
+Caterpillar's yellow became shorthand for a working relationship, not merely for an object.
 On a job site, recognition has economic value because downtime has economic cost.

 The Dealer Layer